steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

 into memory from the storage log(s).
 During saves, only changed key-value-nodes are appended out to the current storage log.

-Advanced: the data in the StorageTreap can be dynamically optionally swizzled out of memory and written to persistent storage if you're under memory pressure.
+Advanced: subsets of data in the StorageTreap can be dynamically optionally swizzled out of memory and written to persistent storage if you're under memory pressure.